UN Chamber Music Society Music Therapy Concert

 Hello, my name is Harvey Mason, CEO of the Recording Academy.
 Thank you so much for giving me the opportunity to address this incredible group.
 I’m so honored to be with you and I’m grateful for the work you do to promote peace around the world.
 Thank you for the humanitarian efforts you are making today in Ukraine.

-We need that same kind of commitment today from the world’s leading powers and international bodies like the United Nations, the birthplace of the UN Chamber Music Society.
+We need that same kind of commitment today from the world’s leading powers and international bodies like the United Nations, the

 Music crosses boundaries and barriers.
-It brings people together, oftentimes providing the common language needed for understanding and peace.
+It brings people together, oftentimes providing the common language needed for

-On behalf of our 24,000 members, and the entire music community we exist to serve, the Recording Academy thanks you for your efforts to bring peace and humanitarian assistance to the many parts of the world where it is so desperately needed.
+On behalf of our 24,000 members, and the entire music community we exist to serve, the Recording Academy thanks you for your

 Thank you all so much.